 What Is a Credit Card Balance?

-There are two different types of balances consumers will come across when it comes to their credit cards: current balances and statement balances.
+Generally, a credit card balance is the total amount of money you owe the issuer at a given time, including all purchases, balance transfers, cash advances, interest, and fees.
+However, there are two different types of balances you’ll come across when it comes to credit cards: current balances and statement balances.

 Why Is It Important to Know Your Balance?